ExpressionEngine/ExpressionEngine-User-Guide/docs/troubleshooting/error-logging.md

 ### Error Logging

-When debugging is disabled, there can be situations where PHP errors can cause a white screen, or there can be errors that are completley invisable to the user, but result in incorrect execution of a given page.
+When debugging is disabled, there can be situations where PHP errors can cause a white screen, or there can be errors that are completely invisible to the user but result in incorrect execution of a given page.

-To find these errors, it's recommended to enabled logging in ExpressionEngine.
+To find these errors, it is recommended to enable logging in ExpressionEngine.

 To enable error logging, you need to do the following:

-1. Create `logs` folder inside your `system/user` folder and make sure it's writable
+1. Create a `logs` folder inside your `system/user` folder and make sure it's writable
-2. Open `config.php` file and add following config overrides
+2. Open the `config.php` file and add the following config overrides:
     - [`log_threshold`](general/system-configuration-overrides.md#log_threshold) (required)
     - [`log_date_format`](general/system-configuration-overrides.md#log_date_format) (optional)